-The Directors have assessed that for the exploration and evaluation assets recognised at 30 June 2022, the facts and circumstances do not suggest that the carrying amount of an asset may exceed its recoverable amount.
-In considering this the Directors have had regard to the facts and circumstances that indicate a need for an impairment as noted in Accounting Standard AASB 6 Exploration for and Evaluation of Mineral Resources.

-Exploration and evaluation assets at 30 June 2022 were \$17,505,637 (2021: \$13,389,188).
+Key Judgements - Exploration & Evaluation Assets: The Group performs regular reviews on each area of interest to determine the appropriateness of continuing to carry forward costs in relation to that area of interest.
+These reviews are based on detailed surveys and analysis of drilling results performed to reporting date.
+The Directors have assessed that for the exploration and evaluation assets recognised at 30 June 2023, the facts and circumstances do not suggest that the carrying amount of an asset may exceed its recoverable amount.
+In considering this the Directors have had regard to the facts and circumstances that indicate a need for an impairment as noted in Accounting Standard AASB 6 Exploration for and Evaluation of Mineral Resources Exploration and evaluation assets at 30 June 2023 were \$21,869,379 (2022: \$17,505,637).

-Key judgements - Significant influence over Associates

-Where the Group currently holds between 20% and 50% of the issued ordinary shares of certain companies management considered whether the Group has control over these companies and accordingly whether these companies should be consolidated into the Group.
-Several factors including but not limited to the relative proportion of other large shareholders, composition of the Board and the ability to direct decisions arrived at during Board meetings were considered.
+Key Judgements - Significant Influence over Associates: Where the Group currently holds between 20% and 50% of the issued ordinary shares of certain companies management considered whether the Group has control over these companies and accordingly whether these companies should be consolidated into the Group.
+Several factors including but not limited to the relative proportion of other large shareholders, composition of the Board and the abilityto direct decisions arrived at during

+Board meetings were considered.
 Based on the factors considered, it was concluded that the Group does not control these companies but rather has the ability to exert significant influence.
 Accordingly, the Group's investments in these companies have been accounted for under the equity accounting method.